-- 1. Expanded middle Eocene to uppermost Paleocene (Site 1135) and upper lower Eocene to lower middle Eocene (Site 1136) pelagic calcareous sediment sections not previously recovered at any Southern Ocean sites, which will improve our understanding of high-latitude paleoceanography at critical times of Paleogene cooling as well as aid high-latitude biostratigraphic correlations. - 2.
-Albian and Late Cretaceous nannoplankton, foraminifers, and pollen assemblages, which will provide information on regional paleoceanographic conditions during those times of high relative sea level and high global temperatures. - 3.
-Paleoenvironments of volcanic rock and overlying sediment range from subaerial (basalt) to neritic (clay and sand) to pelagic (chalk and ooze), documenting subsidence of the Kerguelen Plateau since Early Cretaceous time. - 4.
-The >105-Ma basement basalts at Site 1136 are 10- to 20-m-thick inflated pahoehoe flows similar to continental flood basalts, such as the Columbia River Basalt; there is no geochemical evidence for the continental lithosphere component present in Site 738 basalts.
+- Expanded middle Eocene to uppermost Paleocene (Site 1135) and upper lower Eocene to lower middle Eocene (Site 1136) pelagic calcareous sediment sections not previously recovered at any Southern Ocean sites will improve our understanding of high-latitude paleoceanography at critical times of Paleogene cooling as well as aid high-latitude biostratigraphic correlations. - 2.
+Albian and Late Cretaceous nannoplankton, foraminifers, and pollen assemblages will provide information on regional paleoceanographic conditions during those times of high relative sea level and high global temperatures. - Paleoenvironments of volcanic rock and overlying sediment range from subaerial (basalt) to neritic (clay and sand) to pelagic (chalk and ooze), documenting subsidence of the Kerguelen Plateau since Early Cretaceous time.

+4. The >105-Ma basement basalts at Site 1136 are 10- to 20-m-thick inflated pahoehoe flows similar to continental flood basalts, such as the Columbia River Basalt; there is no geochemical evidence for the continental lithosphere component present in Site 738 basalts.

-Site 1137 lies on Elan Bank, a large western salient of the main Kerguelen Plateau, at a water depth of 1004 m (Figs. F3, F4).
-Elan Bank, flanked on three sides by oceanic crust of the Enderby Basin, had not been sampled before our drilling at Site 1137; therefore, the age and geochemistry of its igneous crust, as well as its relationship to the contiguous central and southern Kerguelen Plateau, were completely unknown.
-Site 1137 lies on the eastern portion of the crest of Elan Bank; we chose the location as representative of the entire Elan Bank on the basis of its relatively simple structural setting, thin sedimentary section, and the presence of intrabasement seismic reflections (Fig. F22).
+Site 1137 lies on Elan Bank, a large western salient of the main Kerguelen Plateau, at a water depth of 1016 m (Figs. 3, 4).
+Elan Bank, flanked on three sides by oceanic crust of the Enderby Basin, had not been sampled before our drilling at Site 1137; therefore, the age and geochemistry of its igneous crust, as well as the feature's relationship to the contiguous central and southern Kerguelen Plateau, were completely unknown.
+Site 1137 lies on the eastern portion of the crest of Elan Bank; we chose the location as representative of the entire Elan Bank on the basis of its relatively simple structural setting, thin sedimentary section, and the presence of intrabasement seismic reflections (Fig. 21).
 The major objective at Site 1137 was to obtain igneous basement to characterize the age, petrography, and compositions of the lavas, the physical characteristics of the lava flows, and the environment of eruption (subaerial or submarine).
-We were especially interested in constraining the age of the uppermost igneous basement at Elan Bank for comparison with the proposed ~110 and ~85 Ma volcanic pulses on the southern and central Kerguelen Plateau, respectively (Fig. F7).
-Sedimentary objectives at Site 1137 were to determine sequence facies, to define the ages of seismic sequence boundaries, to estimate the duration of possible subaerial and shallow-marine environments, to obtain minimum estimates for basement age, and to determine the paleoceanographic hisF21.
-Mantle-normalized $(Nb/Ce){N'}$ $(Zr/Ti){N'}$ and $(Nb/Zr){N}$ vs. $(Zr/Y){N}$ ratio or Zr content, p.
-72.

-tory of this high-latitude site.
+We were especially interested in constraining the age of the uppermost igneous basement at Elan Bank for comparison with the proposed $\sim 110$ and $\sim 85$ Ma volcanic pulses on the southern and central Kerguelen Plateau, respectively.
+Sedimentary objectives at Site 1137 were to determine sequence facies, to define the ages of seismic sequence boundaries, to estimate the duration of possible subaerial and shallow marine environments, to obtain minimum estimates for basement age, and to determine the paleoceanographic history of this high-latitude site.
 As discussed below, we largely achieved our goals at Site 1137.
 We cored basaltic basement and interbedded sediment from 219.5 to 371.2 mbsf.
 One of the most significant and unexpected results of the leg was the discovery of garnet gneiss clasts in a fluvial conglomerate interbedded with basaltic basement at this site.
 This provides unequivocal evidence of continental crust in Elan Bank.
 In addition, the geochemical characteristics of these basalts clearly indicate a continental crustal component.